Do air purifiers waste a lot of electricity?

 How much does it cost to run an air purifier?

 Different types of air purifiers are rated depending on the size and its square feet area of coverage.
-Before purchasing a unit, always check the watt ratting, which is always indicated by the manufacturer.
-The higher the watt used, the higher the amount of electricity it would consume.
-The watt rating always determines the amount of electricity an air purifier would consume.
+Before purchasing a unit, always check the watt ratting, which the manufacturer always indicates.
+The higher the watt used, the higher the electricity it consumes.
+The watt rating always determines the amount of electricity air purifiers would consume.

 To estimate the value an air purifier would consume in bills; you can follow this simple method we have developed after researching.
 Please note that this would only give an estimated range for you to know how it could affect your bill, not precise value, and this method depends on the electricity distributor charge per kilowatt-hour (we would use an assumed amount, try to find yours from your electricity distributor).